 Then, do four more tracings, each time moving the Red (Left Leg) lead to the V1, V2, V3, or V6 positions (Fig. 10-2).1 Many monitors can also show leads II, III, aVL, aVR, and aVF by moving a dial on the machine with the leads kept in their normal position.

 A normal ECG (I, V1, V2, V3, V6) done using only the three leads from a monitor.
-The additional limb lead tracings taken by changing settings on the monitor are not shown. ...
+The additional limb lead tracings taken by changing settings on the monitor are not shown.
+The "Normal" ...